jetpacmonkey/everybody-fights/README.md

 * Player stats/rankings
 * Custom attributes (abilities that only apply to certain character sets or game types)
 * Abilities (Effects on surrounding characters, etc)
-* Cell-specific effects (Permanent modifiers that are attached to specific locations on a map)
+* Cell-specific effects (Permanent modifiers that are attached to specific locations on a map) _NOTE: Functionally, this is done.
+There's just no way to add them in the map editor._
 * Character icons
 * Limit initial placement/# of players as a map setting
 * Push server (either use my own Node.JS server with Socket.IO or use something like PubNub or Photon Server/Cloud)